-Religious content, like prayers or proselytizing speeches, must not be included in official school activities.
-This includes things like faculty meetings, in-service trainings, or convocations where the prayers would be directed only at faculty and staff, as well as times when students are present.
+School officials must not include religious content, like prayers or proselytizing speeches, in official school activities.
+This includes events like faculty meetings, in-service trainings, or convocations where the prayers would be directed only at faculty and staff, as well as times when students are present.